BenjaminLarger/WebServ/documentation/TO-DO.md

   - Make receiv pass throught poll always and concatenate the buffer in each iteration
   - Replace errno after receiv for another error management

+2)
+	-Delete recvAll, use recv chunk by chunk

 Doruk:
 - I think if a CGI returns an output, it should return a Content-type? text/html or text/plain, image... that way we can process it accordingly by wrapping the output in html if there isn't any for instance.